chrisbodger/VeinCam/docs/Team-Work-Diary.md

 * Sent microgrant application to Course convenor
 * Completed research regarding medical device classification, regulation and marketing.
 Will upload this onto Git in the next week
 * Basic draft of audit 2 presentation started

+25/8/18 ALL project team
+* Open day presentation and user testing
+* Signoff of Conops and requirements by team and client

+27/8/18 Steph
+* Sent conops agreement to project tutor for signoff